tkcrown/sparse_model_slides/index.md

 ## Beyond LASSO - Elastic Net

-### Advantages
+### Advantages of E-Net
 - Solves above problems
-- elects variables like lasso, and shrinks together the coefficients of correlated predictors like ridge.
+- elects variables like LASSO, and shrinks together the coefficients of correlated predictors like ridge.
 - has considerable computational advantages over the $l_q$ penalties.
-See 18.4 [Elements of Statistical Learning]
+    - See 18.4 [Elements of Statistical Learning]

 ### Elastic Net